tabarra/txAdmin/docs/dev_notes.md

 - [x] Generalize the sound function in `cl_misc.lua` and replace the other `PlaySoundFrontend`
 - [ ] Deprecate `cl_misc.lua`: move `playLibrarySound` to `cl_functions`, the rest to `cl_base`
 - [ ] Find out why the players page doesn't reflect the player health, maybe it is client side only?
+- [ ] check again for any added `print()`

+SetMinimapHideFow(true)

+return TaskLeaveAnyVehicle(ped, 0, 16)

+return IsPedOnMount(ped)
+-- redm: 1 if in horse, false if not, false if in carriage -- fivem: xxx if in horse, false if not, false if in car

+return IsPedOnVehicle(ped)
+-- redm: false if in horse, false if not, 1 if in carriage -- fivem: xxx if in horse, false if not, false if in car